Learning Colors Worksheets

 - Drawing Roses: Step-by-Step Lesson- You will need green and red markers to complete this one.

-- This worksheet starts working on the following skills: using tables,
+- Guided Worksheet - This worksheet starts working on the following skills: using tables, keys, and legends.

-- It took me a few years to understand that this, in reality, is
+- Guided Explanation - It took me a few years to understand that this, in reality, is a pre-graphing exercise.

 I tried to make these as helpful as possible for students.
 These are a little bit more fun than most other worksheets.